c0rychu/uvlink/docs/index.md

 `uvlink` solves this by moving the heavy `.venv` directory to a local cache (outside the synced folder) and replacing it with a lightweight symlink.
 Your cloud service syncs the symlink (negligible size), while your tools (VS Code, terminal) follow the link seamlessly.

-!!! caution "Important Note on Caching"
+!!! warning "Important Note on Caching"
     Since `v0.6.0`, the cache directory includes the venv type in its folder name and stores the environment under a matching subdirectory.
 If you have caches from older versions, delete them and rerun `uvlink link` to migrate.

 ## Key Features